liviubalan/liviubalan.com-vagrant-ubuntu/README.md

  vagrant ssh
  ```

- You can also connect through SSH using other users witch are created by the provisioning shell scripts.
+ You can also connect through SSH using other users witch are created by the provision shell scripts.
 For example,
  you can use:

  ```bash